charting-wall-street/charting-wall-street/src/abstract/abstract_en.md

 The primary objective is to validate that the observed patterns transcend random events and hold genuine predictive power.
 To achieve this, we used the following evaluation measures:

-- **Success Rates**: We analyzed distinct patterns like double top, double top, among others, calculating their success using:
+- **Success Rates**: We analyzed distinct patterns like double bottom, double top, among others, calculating their success using:
   $$ \text{Success Rate} = \frac{\text{Successful occurrences}}{\text{Total occurrences}} $$
   Comparisons were drawn against both main and random data to evaluate pattern reliability versus random instances.